Understanding Enneagram types in relationships

 Enneagram Type 8 in Relationships

-Enneagram type 8, also known as the Challenger or Leader, is characterized by their assertiveness, self-confidence, and protective nature.
+Enneagram type 8, also known as the Challenger or Leader, is characterized by assertiveness, self-confidence, and a protective nature.
 They have a strong desire for control and can be seen as intimidating to others, but their true motivation is to protect those they care about and ensure justice and fairness in their relationships.
 In a relationship, type 8s value honesty, loyalty, and strength.

 Enneagram Type 9 in Relationships

 Enneagram Type 9, also known as the “Peacemaker,” is a gentle and easygoing personality type that values harmony and peaceful interactions.
-Nines are known for their empathetic and compassionate nature and their ability to see things from multiple perspectives.
+Nines are known for their empathetic and compassionate nature and ability to see things from multiple perspectives.

 Enneagram Relationship Conclusion